deccer/OpenGL-Getting-Started/docs/01-basics/02-basic-window-and-triangle.md

 We copy paste `Main.cpp` and `CMakeLists.txt` from `src/01-01-BasicWindow` into the newly created directory and make sure to adjust `CMakeLists.txt` accordingly - it should just be naming things for now - I hope you can figure that out by yourself.

-Now is probably a good time to talk about the graphics pipeline.
+Now is probably a good time to talk about the

+## Graphics Pipeline

 ### Vertex Input